 Third-Class, Nutrient-Barren Food “Stuff”

-Humanmade foodstuffs of both plant and animal origin, refined and stripped of their nutrients.
+Humanmade foodstuffs of both plant and animal origin are refined and stripped of their nutrients.
 Some trace nutrients with some added back for nutritional and marketing purposes.
-These are highly concentrated pleasure-stimulating substances that addict, leave you fat and sick.
+These highly concentrated pleasure-stimulating substances addict you and leave you fat and sick.

 Recommendation: You eat these foodstuffs rarely or avoid them altogether.

 Examples of these foodstuffs include:

 > Refined Oil and Sweets

 The 3 Classes of Food™ are based on USDA Data.
 They rank foods by class and then by category as determined by their nutrient density–the cornerstone for making great food choices.
 We picked seven popular foods for each class of food so you can see the nutrient densities of first-class, second-class, and third-class foods.

 Health=Nutrients/Calories (H=N/C) is the formula created by Joel Fuhrman, M.D., stating that health (in terms of nutrition) is determined by the nutrient-per-calorie ratio of food.
 The purpose of The 3 Classes of Food is not to drill down into the intricacies of ranking which food is higher in what individual nutrient or which food is specifically better than another.
 That is more accurately handled by the ANDI (Aggregate Nutrient Density Index), which Joel Fuhrman, M.D., created.